vincevise/Calculate-Screen-Time-of-User/README.md

 # Calculate-Screen-Time-of-User

-MERN STACK APP
+## MERN STACK APP
-Calculates the screen time of user
+this application calculates the user screen time of this particular app and sends a request on closing the app.